 Cerebral palsy sufferers, unfortunately, have to deal with how little people tend to know about this condition.
 For example, it’s not uncommon for people to think that Cerebral Palsy is a disease.
 It’s not.
 It’s the result of a brain injury; further, it’s not one thing; it’s a group of disorders.
 It affects the muscles, and in some cases, there is some degree of cognitive impairment that accompanies the condition.
 Cerebral Palsy sufferers often have to deal with people who know very little about this disorder and are full of erroneous assumptions.

-Some CP sufferers have symptoms that include impaired mobility and problems with speech and hearing.
-This can sometimes lead people to believe that they also suffer severe cognitive impairments, even when this isn’t the case.
-Imagine what it’s like to be treated like a child when you’re a fully capable adult with some symptoms that make it hard for you to talk or hear.
-This frustration can make people who suffer with CP feel isolated, frustrated and angry and for very good reason.
+Some Cerebral Palsy sufferers have symptoms that include impaired mobility and problems with speech and hearing.
+This can sometimes lead people to believe they also suffer severe cognitive impairments, even when this isn’t true.
+Imagine being treated like a child when you’re a competent adult with some symptoms that make it hard for you to talk or hear.
+This frustration can make people who suffer from Cerebral Palsy feel isolated, frustrated, and angry, and for excellent reason.

 Some people with Cerebral Palsy are fully disabled and qualify for disability benefits.
 Not all people with Cerebral Palsy do, however, and this sometimes means they have to work much harder to make a living than most people do.
 Remember that some of the symptoms of Cerebral Palsy make everyday tasks very difficult and that some people with this condition have a hard time finding employment that’s gainful.
 It’s a challenge, but there are excellent resources out there.

 Suppose you’re interested in learning more about Cerebral Palsy and how it affects people in everyday life.
 In that case, United Cerebral Palsy is an excellent advocacy organization with a lot of information that can help your family be prepared for what lies ahead.